ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

       is mapped to the simulation frame and will produce both E and B fields.

+    See the `AMReX documentation <https://amrex-codes.github.io/amrex/docs_html/LinearSolvers.html#>`_
+    for details of the MLMG solver (the default solver used with electrostatic simulations).

 * ``warpx.self_fields_required_precision`` (`float`, default: 1.e-11)
     The relative precision with which the electrostatic space-charge fields should be calculated.
 More specifically, the space-charge fields are